drk-knght/Semantic-Book-Recommendation-System/README.md

 ### 1. **book-data-analysis.ipynb** - Data Preprocessing Pipeline

-**Purpose**: Downloads the book dataset from Kaggle and performs comprehensive data cleaning and preprocessing.
+**Purpose**: Downloads the book dataset from Kaggle and cleans/preprocesses the data.

 **Key Functions**: